custom-components/ble_monitor/docs/_devices/SensorPush_HT_w.md

 broadcasted_property_notes:
   - property: humidity
     note: Typical RH accuracy of the sensor is +/-1.5%RH from 20%-80%
-  - property: rssi
-    note: >
-      The RSSI sensor is disabled by default.
-You can enable the RSSI sensor by going to `configuration`, `integrations`, select `devices` on the BLE monitor integration tile and select your device.
-Click on the `+1 disabled entity` to show the disabled sensor and select the disabled entity.
-Finally, click on `Enable entity` to enable it.
 broadcast_rate: One reading per minute.
 active_scan:
 encryption_key: